noisya55616/deca-notes/pi-notes/ba-core/communication-skills.md

 * Explain communication techniques that support and encourage a speaker
 * Follow oral directions
 * Demonstrate active listening skills

+This is all self-explanatory too.
+It was a waste of time putting this in markdown.

 ### Performance Element: Apply verbal skills to obtain and convey information.